saushar/Single-Device-Multiple-Users-Accounts-CoreData-App-iOS/README.md

   - On user signin success, email is stored in User Defaults.
 This helps to auto-login user next time.

-  - On signout, persistent container is cleared, the database associated files are stored in sandbox inside a folder named after each user's emailid, and there is no need to close or relaunch the app.
+  - On signout, persistent container is cleared.
+The database associated files are stored in sandbox inside a folder named after each user's emailid.

   - On signing with new email, new containner property is initialized with that email.
-Folder is created in Application Support directory and each user has separate database file.
+Separate folder is created in Application Support directory and each user has separate database file.

  ### How to use this Demo